ESS-DIVE Documentation

 • The years in which data was collected, regardless of upload date

-Freeform Pages
+Freeform Tabs

 Freeform pages are an optional function provided by ESS-DIVE portals.
 Here, you can add as much supplementary information as needed using markdown.
 It is highly recommended to create a descriptive About page for your data collection.